justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 Use Netcat (`nc`) on a remote GNU/Linux machine to take the service, which listens on TCP port 31337, for a quick spin.
-The IP address of my lab machine running the service is `172.17.24.132` but yours will probably differ.
+The IP address of my lab machine running the service is `172.17.24.132` but yours will probably be different.

 ```
 % nc 172.17.24.132 31337